 Coordinating your marketing team is one thing, but ensuring it’s a successful effort is an entirely separate undertaking.
 Your marketing projects should have an end date so you can measure their performance.

 Marketing leads might want to measure performance through employee productivity if the project stays within budget.
-Rodeo can help you monitor these metrics.
+Rodeo Drive can help you monitor these metrics.

 5. Use the right tools